emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         .. aka:: *leak*, *space leak*, *space-leak*.

-        A memory leak is where :term:`allocated <allocate>` :term:`memory (2)` is not :term:`freed <free (1)>` although it is never used again.
+        A memory leak is where :term:`allocated <allocate>` :term:`memory (2)` is not :term:`freed <free (1)>` although it
+        is never used again.

-        In :term:`manual memory management`, this usually occurs because :term:`objects <object>` become :term:`unreachable` without being :term:`freed <free (1)>`.
+        In :term:`manual memory management`, this usually occurs because :term:`objects <object>` become :term:`unreachable`
+        without being :term:`freed <free (1)>`.

         In :term:`tracing garbage collection`, this happens when objects are :term:`reachable` but not :term:`live`.

         In :term:`reference counting`, this happens when objects are :term:`referenced <reference>` but not :term:`live`.
+(Such
-(Such objects may or may not be :term:`reachable`.)
+        objects may or may not be :term:`reachable`.)

         Repeated memory leaks cause the memory usage of a process to grow without bound.

     memory location

         .. aka:: *location*.

-        Each separately-:term:`addressable <address>` unit of :term:`memory (2)` in which data can be stored is called a *memory location*.
+        Each separately-:term:`addressable <address>` unit of
+        :term:`memory (2)` in which data can be stored is called a *memory location*.
 Usually, these hold a :term:`byte (2)`, but the term can refer to :term:`words <word>`.

     memory management

         .. aka:: *storage management*.

         Memory management is the art and the process of coordinating and controlling the use of :term:`memory (1)` in a computer system.

         Memory management can be divided into three areas:

-        1. Memory management hardware (:term:`MMUs <mmu>`, :term:`RAM`, etc.);
+        1. Memory management hardware (:term:`MMUs <mmu>`,
+           :term:`RAM`, etc.);

-        2. Operating system memory management (:term:`virtual memory (1)`, :term:`protection`);
+        2. Operating system memory management (:term:`virtual memory`, :term:`protection`);

-        3. Application memory management (:term:`allocation <allocate>`, :term:`deallocation <free (1)>`, :term:`garbage collection`).
+        3. Application memory management (:term:`allocation
+           <allocate>`, :term:`deallocation <free (1)>`, :term:`garbage
+           collection`).

         Memory management hardware consists of the electronic devices and associated circuitry that store the state of a computer.
         These devices include RAM, MMUs (memory management units), :term:`caches (1) <cache (1)>`, disks, and processor :term:`registers <register>`.
 The design of memory hardware is critical to the performance of modern computer systems.
 In fact, :term:`memory bandwidth` is perhaps the main limiting factor on system performance.

         Operating system memory management is concerned with using the memory management hardware to manage the resources of the :term:`storage hierarchy` and allocating them to the various activities running on a computer.
-The most significant part of this on many systems is :term:`virtual memory (1)`, which creates the illusion that every process has more memory than is actually available.
+The most significant part of this on many systems is :term:`virtual memory`, which creates the illusion that every process has more memory than is actually available.
 OS memory management is also concerned with :term:`memory protection` and security, which help to maintain the integrity of the operating system against accidental damage or deliberate attack.
 It also protects user programs from errors in other programs.

-        Application memory management involves obtaining :term:`memory (2)` from the operating system, and managing its use by an application program.
-Application programs have dynamically changing storage requirements.
+        Application memory management involves obtaining :term:`memory
+        (2)` from the operating system, and managing its use by an application program.
+Application programs have dynamically
-        The application :term:`memory manager` must cope with this while minimizing the total CPU overhead, interactive pause times, and the total memory used.
+        changing storage requirements.
+The application :term:`memory
+        manager` must cope with this while minimizing the total CPU overhead, interactive pause times, and the total memory used.

         While the operating system may create the illusion of nearly infinite memory, it is a complex task to manage application memory so that the application can run most efficiently.
         Ideally, these problems should be solved by tried and tested tools, tuned to a specific application.

         The Memory Management Reference is mostly concerned with application memory management.

         .. seealso:: :term:`automatic memory management`, :term:`manual memory management`.